Daily Chronicle boys basketball playoff preview: 5 things to know heading into the IHSA postseason

 It speaks to some of the talent in the area that two of the best big men are going to college in different sports.

 DeKalb junior center Davon Grant has committed to Illinois for football, and Hinckley-Big Rock senior post Martin Ledbetter heads to Wabash Valley College for baseball.
-Grant passed the 1,000-point mark earlier this season, while Ledbetter hit 2,000 career points earlier this month.
+Grant passed the 1,000-point mark this season, while Ledbetter hit 2,000 career points this month.

-And just like with Grant and Reynolds, the Royals have an effective inside-out punch with Ledbetter and Max Hintzsche, who can score from multiple levels and has proven an explosive option when teams key on Ledbetter.
+And just like with Grant and Reynolds, the Royals have an effective inside-out punch with Ledbetter and Max Hintzsche, who can score from multiple levels and has been an explosive option when teams key on Ledbetter.

 Sycamore may be without leading scorer Isaiah Feuerbach, who has missed some time with a tweaked knee.
 His status is unknown.
 But the Spartans won three of their first four games without him, and the lone loss was against one-loss Kaneland in overtime.